resourcepool/training-java/README.md

 ###4.4.
 Embracing Spring Framework

 ####4.4.1.
 Spring
 Enable the use of Spring to manage your objects's lifecycle, and transactions.
+Important: Be careful to use slf4j bridges to display spring logs.
+Do not forget to setup your logback configuration.
 Replace your connection pool by a real datasource configured in the spring context.
+Which problems did you encounter?
+Study and note all the possible ways of solving the dependency injection issue in servlets.
 Warning: Do not replace your Servlets by another class.
-Your controllers should still extend HttpServlet
+Your controllers should still extend HttpServlet.

 ####4.4.2.
+Point overview: Spring integration (t0 + 11 days)
+How a webapp is started, how spring initializes itself.
+Explanation of the common problems encountered with the different contexts.
+Roundtable of the solutions found, best practices.

+####4.4.3.
 JDBCTemplate
 Change your DAO Implementation and use the JDBCTemplate from spring-jdbc to make your requests

-####4.4.3.
+####4.4.4.
 Spring MVC
 You can now forget about Servlets and use Spring MVC as Controller for your webapp.
 Use Spring MVC validation annotations to validate your DTOs.
 Add custom error pages.

-####4.4.4. i18n
+####4.4.5. i18n
 Implement spring multilingual features (French/English).

-####4.4.5.
+####4.4.6.
 Code Review
-Important Points: How to switch from a language to another?
+Important Points: How did you split your Spring / Spring MVC contexts?
+How to switch from a language to another?
 How about javascript translation?
 Did you use spring-mvc annotations, forms and models?

 ###4.5.
 Multi module, ORM, and Security